djalbat/reaction-with-style/README.md

 `;
 ```
-In order to avoid any confusion, you could always use the `retrieveClassName()` function regardless of whether components are being extended or not, and this would do no harm at all.
+In order to avoid any confusion, you could chose to always use the `retrieveClassName()` function regardless of whether any particular component is being extended or not, and this would do no harm at all.

-## What kind of CSS is supported?
+## What subset of CSS is supported?

 Not all of it.
 You cannot, for example, make references to child elements at all.